-Suet is an excellent source of high calorie energy for backyard birds, but it can also be messy and difficult to offer it is not used in appropriate feeders.
-By understanding how to feed suet and the best suet feeders to use, backyard birders can give their flocks this nutritious treat easily and conveniently.
+Suet is an excellent source of high calorie energy for birds, but it can also be messy and difficult to offer it is not used in appropriate feeders or suet holders.
+By understanding how to feed suet and the best suet feeders to use, birders can give their flocks this nutritious treat easily and conveniently.

 Types of Suet

-There are four main types of suet feeders that are popular for feeding suet to backyard birds.
-While many birders may prefer one type of suet feeder, using several types of feeders will attract even more suet-loving birds that have different feeding preferences.
+There are four main types of suet feeders that are popular for offering suet to birds.
+While many birders may prefer one type of suet holder, using several types of feeders will attract even more suet-loving birds that have different feeding preferences.

 - Suet Cages